marbl/canu/documentation/source/tutorial.rst

 GRAPHS

-<prefix>.contigs.gfa
+Canu versions prior to v1.9 created a GFA of the contig graph.
+However, as noted at the time, the GFA format cannot represent partial overlaps between contigs (for more details see the discussion of general edges on the `GFA2 <https://github.com/GFA-spec/GFA-spec/blob/master/GFA2.md>`_ page).
-  Unused or ambiguous edges between contig sequences.
-The GFA format cannot represent partial overlaps between contigs (that is part of contig A overlaps with part of contig B).
-For more details see the discussion of general edges on the `GFA2 <https://github.com/GFA-spec/GFA-spec/blob/master/GFA2.md>`_ page.
+Because Canu contigs are not compatible with the GFA format, <prefix>.contigs.gfa has been removed.

 <prefix>.unitigs.gfa
   Since the GFA format cannot represent partial overlaps, the contigs are split at all such overlap junctions into unitigs.
 The unitigs capture non-branching subsequences within the contigs and will break at any ambiguity (e.g. a haplotype switch).